adrianmay/ajon/README.md

 The serialised notation is not pretty enough to read for pleasure, and there are no customisation options.
 It's only intended for computers to read.

+It's not known how ajon.parse reacts to strings that were not generated with ajon.stringify, therefore it's not known to be secure enough to use over a network.
+Feel free to fork it into a version that claims to be secure.

 Install with `npm install ajon` and include with `<script src='node_modules/ajon/src/ajon.js'></script>`